Last updated - March 23, 2018

-Many small e-commerce companies outsource their warehousing, procurement, packaging and shipping to external companies.
+Many small e-commerce companies outsource their warehousing, procurement, packaging, and shipping to external companies.
 If that is the case, the third party vendor will come up with all the shipping cost calculations.
-However, if you are storing your inventory at a warehouse and from there delivering to the end customers, you will have to estimate your overall shipping cost.
+However, if you are storing your inventory in a warehouse and from there delivering to the end customers, you will have to estimate your overall shipping cost.
 The major points to consider while figuring out the shipping cost are as follows:

 1. Shipping Carrier

 The most important component of your shipping cost is the amount your carrier is going to charge you per shipment.
-Carriers such as USPS, UPS, Fedex and DHL have different pricing and service options.
+Carriers such as USPS, UPS, FedEx, and DHL have different pricing and service options.
 You may look at using multiple shipping carriers based on the geographical area that you want to cover and the type of shipping services your business requires.
 Furthermore, you may want to utilize business accounts and negotiated pricing based on the volume of shipping.

 2. Handling Cost

 The handling cost is different for every seller and is somewhat governed by the product he/she is trying to sell.
 You could be selling apparels, a monthly book subscription, seafood, glassware or any other product imaginable.
 The prerequisites to keep that product in a good condition is what will cost you more.
 Any cost incurred to handle, package or ship a product need to be added to the handling cost.
 Shipping requirements like boxes, labels, bubble wraps, side loaders, wood crates, dry ice, etc can add up to the handling cost.
 Bulky products or hazmat (hazardous materials) can also be a challenge.
-Storing your inventory in the warehouse, electricity charges, and labor are also some of the components.
+Storing your inventory in the warehouse, electricity charges, and labor is also some of the components.
 For start-ups, it is crucial to calculate the handling charges differently from the shipping charges, so as to properly explain the charge distribution to the customers.